 The USM Foundation is governed by a Board of Directors that is made up of more than 50 voting members who represent our USM clients.Read More >

-Look back on the past 40 years of the Foundation, review our Foundation’s financial statements for the past fiscal year, and learn about our FY19 investment performance.Read More >
+Meet the USM's fifth chancellor, review our Foundation’s financial statements for the past fiscal year, and learn about our FY20 investment performance.Read More >